elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >     kernel.sched_compat_yield = 0
 >
 >
-> Note that variables ending with “&#95;ns” and “&#95;us” accept values in nanoseconds and microseconds, respectively.
+> Note that variables ending with “_ns” and “_us” accept values in nanoseconds and microseconds, respectively.
 >
 > A list of the most important task scheduler **sysctl** tuning variables (located at **/proc/sys/kernel/**) with a short description follows:
 >
-> *   **sched&#95;child&#95;runs_first** A freshly forked child runs before the parent continues execution.
+> *   **sched_child_runs_first** A freshly forked child runs before the parent continues execution.
 Setting this parameter to 1 is beneficial for an application in which the child performs an execution after fork.
-For example make -j NO&#95;CPUS performs better when sched&#95;child&#95;runs&#95;first is turned off.
+For example make -j NO_CPUS performs better when sched_child_runs_first is turned off.
 The default value is 0.
-> *   **sched&#95;compat&#95;yield** Enables the aggressive yield behavior of the old 0(1) scheduler.
+> *   **sched_compat_yield** Enables the aggressive yield behavior of the old 0(1) scheduler.
 Java applications that use synchronization extensively perform better with this value set to 1.
 Only use it when you see a drop in performance.
 The default value is 0.
 >     Expect applications that depend on the sched_yield() syscall behavior to perform better with the value set to 1.
-> *   **sched&#95;migration&#95;cost** Amount of time after the last execution that a task is considered to be “cache hot” in migration decisions.
+> *   **sched_migration_cost** Amount of time after the last execution that a task is considered to be “cache hot” in migration decisions.
 A “hot” task is less likely to be migrated, so increasing this variable reduces task migrations.
 The default value is 500000 (ns).
 >     If the CPU idle time is higher than expected when there are runnable processes, try reducing this value.
-If tasks bounce between CPUs or nodes too often, try increasing it. **sched&#95;latency&#95;ns** Targeted preemption latency for CPU bound tasks.
+If tasks bounce between CPUs or nodes too often, try increasing it. **sched_latency_ns** Targeted preemption latency for CPU bound tasks.
 Increasing this variable increases a CPU bound task's timeslice.
 A task's timeslice is its weighted fair share of the scheduling period:
 >     timeslice = scheduling period * (task's weight/total weight of tasks in the run queue)
 >     The task's weight depends on the task's nice level and the scheduling policy.
 Minimum task weight for a SCHED_OTHER task is 15, corresponding to nice 19.
 The maximum task weight is 88761, corresponding to nice -20.
 >     Timeslices become smaller as the load increases.
-When the number of runnable tasks exceeds **sched&#95;latency&#95;ns/sched&#95;min&#95;granularity_ns**, the slice becomes **number&#95;of&#95;running&#95;tasks x sched&#95;min&#95;granularity&#95;ns**.
-Prior to that, the slice is equal to sched&#95;latency&#95;ns.
+When the number of runnable tasks exceeds **sched_latency_ns/sched_min_granularity_ns**, the slice becomes **number_of_running_tasks x sched_min_granularity_ns**.
+Prior to that, the slice is equal to sched_latency_ns.
 >     This value also specifies the maximum amount of time during which a sleeping task is considered to be running for entitlement calculations.
 Increasing this variable increases the amount of time a waking task may consume before being preempted, thus increasing scheduler latency for CPU bound tasks.
 The default value is 20000000 (ns).
-> *   **sched&#95;min&#95;granularity_ns** Minimal preemption granularity for CPU bound tasks.
-See **sched&#95;latency&#95;ns** for details.
+> *   **sched_min_granularity_ns** Minimal preemption granularity for CPU bound tasks.
+See **sched_latency_ns** for details.
 The default value is 4000000 (ns).
-> *   **sched&#95;wakeup&#95;granularity_ns** The wake-up preemption granularity.
+> *   **sched_wakeup_granularity_ns** The wake-up preemption granularity.
 Increasing this variable reduces wake-up preemption, reducing disturbance of compute bound tasks.
 Lowering it improves wake-up latency and throughput for latency critical tasks, particularly when a short duty cycle load component must compete with CPU bound components.
 The default value is 5000000 (ns).
-> *   **sched&#95;rt&#95;period_us** Period over which real-time task bandwidth enforcement is measured.
+> *   **sched_rt_period_us** Period over which real-time task bandwidth enforcement is measured.
 The default value is 1000000 (µs).
-> *   **sched&#95;rt&#95;runtime_us** Quantum allocated to real-time tasks during sched&#95;rt&#95;period&#95;us.
+> *   **sched_rt_runtime_us** Quantum allocated to real-time tasks during sched_rt_period_us.
 Setting to -1 disables RT bandwidth enforcement.
-By default, RT tasks may consume 95%CPU/sec, thus leaving 5%CPU/sec or 0.05s to be used by SCHED&#95;OTHER tasks.
+By default, RT tasks may consume 95%CPU/sec, thus leaving 5%CPU/sec or 0.05s to be used by SCHED_OTHER tasks.
 > *   **sched_features** Provides information about specific debugging features.
-> *   **sched&#95;stat&#95;granularity_ns** Specifies the granularity for collecting task scheduler statistics.
+> *   **sched_stat_granularity_ns** Specifies the granularity for collecting task scheduler statistics.
-> *   **sched&#95;nr&#95;migrate** Controls how many tasks can be moved across processors through migration software interrupts (softirq).
-If a large number of tasks is created by SCHED&#95;OTHER policy, they will all be run on the same processor.
+> *   **sched_nr_migrate** Controls how many tasks can be moved across processors through migration software interrupts (softirq).
+If a large number of tasks is created by SCHED_OTHER policy, they will all be run on the same processor.
 The default value is 32.
-Increasing this value gives a performance boost to large SCHED&#95;OTHER threads at the expense of increased latencies for real-time tasks.
+Increasing this value gives a performance boost to large SCHED_OTHER threads at the expense of increased latencies for real-time tasks.

 ### RHEL Memory Management